yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 map.merge(word, 1L, (existingValue, newValue) -> existingValue + newValue);
 map.merge(word, 1L, Long::sum);
 ```
+Difference between `merge` and `compute`
+* `compute`: attempts to compute a mapping for the specified key and its current mapped value (or null if there is no current mapping)
+* `merge`: If the specified key is not already associated with a value or is associated with null, associates it with the given non-null value.
+Otherwise, replaces the associated value with the results of the given remapping function,
 ###  12.5.4 Bulk Operations on Concurrent Hash Maps
 There are three kinds of operations:
 * `search` applies a function to each key and/or value, until the function yields a non-null result.
 Then the search terminates and the function’s result is returned.
 * `reduce` combines all keys and/or values, using a provided accumulation function.
 * `forEach` applies a function to all keys and/or values.

 With each of the operations, you need to specify a parallelism threshold.
+If the map contains more elements than the threshold, the bulk operation is parallelized

 ### 12.5.5 Concurrent Set Views
 The static `newKeySet` method yields a `Set<K>` that is actually a wrapper around a `ConcurrentHashMap<K, Boolean>`.
 ```
 Set<String> words = ConcurrentHashMap.<String>newKeySet();

+Set<String> words = map.keySet(1L); //with a default value
+words.add("Java");
 ```
 ### 12.5.6 Copy on Write Arrays